sniidu/dbtpal/README.md

 A Neovim plugin for dbt model editing.
 The little helper I wish I always had.

-## Maintenance Note!
+## Maintenance Note

 I don't use dbt day-to-day so I don't spend much time on this package.
 However, I do still accept issues and PRs, so please continue to send them in.

 # ✨Features